Gauravpd7/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
-Note that there are a number of days/intervals where there are missing values (coded as \color{red}{\verb|NA|}NA).
+Note that there are a number of days/intervals where there are missing values (coded as NA).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

-1. Calculating and reporting the total number of missing values in the dataset (i.e. the total number of rows with \color{red}{\verb|NA|}NAs)
+1. Calculating and reporting the total number of missing values in the dataset (i.e. the total number of rows with NAs)

 ```r
 sum(is.na(act))